About the Author Examples (That You'll Actually Want to Read)

 That said, it’s crucial to get the About the Author right.
 Whether it appears on the back of your book, your Amazon Author page, your social media or all of the above, you should make every sentence count (and tailor it depending on where it will appear).
 For non-fiction authors, who you are can be more important than what you write about.
 For indie fiction writers, this is an opportunity to let your growing readership get to know you.

-If you're here to learn the ropes, we’ve already published an extensive guide on how to write one.
+If you're here to learn the ropes, we’ve already published an extensive guide on how to write an author bio.
 In this post, we'll be looking at 13 About the Author examples to further illustrate what works (and what doesn't).

 About the Author Examples: Fiction

 For fiction writers (especially self-published ones), who you are matters little in comparison to the quality of the story you've written — and an attention grabbing synopsis.
 But that doesn’t mean you shouldn’t take full advantage when you’re encouraged to talk about yourself.
 Here are some examples of how to pull it off without soliloquizing.

 1. Veronica Roth, Divergent